 Muni California long portfolios invest at least 80% of assets in California municipal debt.
 Because the income from these bonds is generally free from federal taxes and California state taxes, these portfolios are most appealing to residents of California.
-These portfolios have durations of more than 7.0 years (or, if duration is unavailable, average maturities of more than 12 years).
+These portfolios have durations of more than 6.0 years (or maturities of more than 12 years).

-Category Group Index: Barclays Municipal TR USD Category Index: Barclays Municipal California Exempt TR Morningstar Index: None
+Category Group Index: Barclays Municipal TR USD Category Index: Barclays Municipal California Exempt TR